JOINING THE STOPSO NETWORK AS A THERAPIST

 ADVANCED TRAINING TO WORK WITH SEX OFFENDERS

-StopSO provides further training for those who wish to work with those sex offenders who present a more active risk to society, or have a more complex history.
-At present we are referring to this as Level 2 training.
-StopSO is in the process of designing a longer course, which would lead to a Certificate in Forensic Psychotherapy – Level 3.
+StopSO provides further training for those who wish to work with those sex offenders who present a more active risk to society, or have a more complex history; and requires completion of ‘The Professional Certificate in Therapeutic Practice with Sex Offenders’.

 WHEN SHOULD I JOIN STOPSO?